datacabinet/datacabinet.github.io/README.md

 Using Jupyter you can create lots of interesting stuff: from simple notebooks to math-heavy presentations and autograded assignments.
 To get started with Jupyter go to [Jupyter Notebook Basics](http://jupyter-notebook.readthedocs.io/en/latest/examples/Notebook/Notebook%20Basics.html).

 You can also can install various language kernels and create notebooks in multiple languages.

+## **Export Project**
+Datacabinet allows you to export your project at any point.
+A common example would be to provision a project by installing a set of packages, writing some code in notebooks and then exporting it.
+Some other user can then import that project (using the share ID provided) and get a copy of the project exactly at the point the original user exported it.

+To export a project:
+1. Log in using your credentials.
+1. On the main page of DataCabinet, select the project, you want to export by clicking on the **Play** button on the project tile.
+1. Click 'reload' on the browser.
+You will see two extra buttons on the project tile now.
+1. Click on the middle **Share** button.
+1. On the window that appears, click the **Generate** button.
+1. Copy the 24 character ID that appears.
+It might take a while for the ID to appear, depending on how big your project is.

+You can share this ID with anyone, you want to share the project with.

+## **Import Project**

+To import a project:
+1. Log in using your credentials.
+1. On the main page of DataCabinet, click **Project** , and then click **Import Project**.
+1. In the **Import project ** dialog, do the following:
+    1. Enter the project share ID
+    1. Enter name of project.
+    1. Enter password to project.
+1. Click **Import Project**.

+On a reload, you should see the project tile for the new imported project.
+It will take a while for the project to get provisioned.

 ## **Code**